 COPD and Sleep: Be Aware of Sleep Apnea

 Sleep apnea is a sleep disorder that affects up to 15 percent of people with COPD.
 The percentage is the same for the general population.
 However, sleep apnea in COPD sufferers complicates life with the disease.
 Sleep apnea decreases oxygen levels and causes the airway to collapse, so lung function is further impaired in patients with both disorders.

 Sleep apnea can lead to heart attack, stroke, heart failure, high blood pressure, depression and diabetes.
 For those who snore, wake up gasping for air, have morning headaches or fall asleep at inappropriate times, sleep apnea could be the culprit.
 A sleep test to check for sleep apnea can answer the question of whether a person is suffering from the condition.
 Sleep apnea is treatable, and getting it under control can add years to one’s life.
 If you have stage IV COPD, you may be able to try this therapy.
 You can also ask your doctor about continuous positive airway pressure (CPAP), a device also used to treat sleep apnea.

 Issues with COPD and sleep often go hand in hand.
 COPD dramatically alters the lives of those affected by it, often in how they sleep.
 Recharging our bodies during sleep is critical to physical and mental health, and any prolonged disruption of sleep will have detrimental effects on the body and mind over time.

-If it’s time to make a change in your life or the life of someone you love who has a progressive lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 today to find out if you qualify for stem cell therapy.
+If it’s time to make a change in your life or the life of someone you love who has a progressive lung disease, the Lung Institute may be able to help with a variety of cellular therapy options.
+Contact us at (800) 729-3065 today to find out if you qualify for cellular therapy.
 Meanwhile, we wish you sweet dreams and a good night’s sleep.